rvs1212/lvl-BP/README.md

 🙌 Notes

-- New filters can be added (e.g., AgeFilter) by creating a new class and updating the UserFilterService's $filters array.
+- New filters can be added (e.g., AgeFilter, UserTraits, etc) by creating a new class and updating the UserFilterService's $filters array.

 - This structure is designed to scale well as the application grows.